A quantum algorithm for solving 0-1 Knapsack problems: Supplementary Information

-The instance sizes considered in \autoref{figure:Benchmarking} are way too large for any conventional simulator which is based on evaluating the action of general quantum gates on general quantum states.
+The instance sizes considered in \autoref{figure:QTGMemoryBenchmark} and \autoref{figure:QTGRuntimeBenchmark} are way too large for any conventional simulator which is based on evaluating the action of general quantum gates on general quantum states.
 Even with the most sophisticated simulation technique and with the aid of the largest available super computer, these approaches could only tackle up to 49 qubits\cite{Smelyanskiy2016qHiPSTERTheQuantumHighPerformanceSoftwareTestingEnvironment}.
-Instead, we developed a completely different high-level simulator tailored explicitly to the application of the QTG and \textbf{QMaxSearch}.
-The simulator consists of two main parts: \begin{enumerate} \item simulating the QTG while only storing computational basis states whose objective value surpasses the current threshold imposed by \textbf{QMaxSearch}. \item simulating the application of the Amplitude Amplification operator via analytical formulas. \end{enumerate}
+Instead, we developed a completely different runtime calculator tailored explicitly to the application of the QTG and \textbf{QMaxSearch}.
+The calculator consists of two main parts: \begin{enumerate} \item calculate the QTG's action only on computational basis states whose objective value surpasses the current threshold imposed by \textbf{QMaxSearch}. \item calculate the effect of Amplitude Amplification operator via analytical formulas. \end{enumerate}